Early access

 Accrual in days or hours

-Use hours for part‑time to keep it fair.
-Tool supports both with pro‑rata rules.
+Track part‑time staff in hours to keep it fair.
+The planner handles both, with pro‑rata rules.

 Bank holidays